cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 - The *src* folder will be where you work your magic: it’s where your application’s files will be placed.
+- The *config* folder is where your application :doc:`/development/configuration` resides.
 - The *tests* folder will be where you put the test cases for your application.
 - The *plugins* folder is where the :doc:`/plugins` your application uses are stored.
 - The *vendor* folder is where CakePHP and other application dependencies will